hyperledger/besu-docs/docs/Concepts/Privacy/Onchain-PrivacyGroups.md

 contracts the creator of the group (that is, the Ethereum account that signed the transaction to create the group) is the owner of the group.

-The group members (also called the distribution list) are defined by the Orion public keys specified in the transaction that created the group.
+The initial group members (also known as the distribution list) are defined by the Orion public keys specified in the transaction that created the group.
 The Orion public key is used to add or remove a group member.
 The transaction to add or remove a member must be signed by an Ethereum account with appropriate group administration permissions.
 The group administration rules are defined in the group management contracts.